 This test is highly recommended for students who plan to attend a college or university.
 This test measures the same abilities as the Scholastic Aptitude Test (SAT).
 Students are encouraged to take this test in order to qualify for a National Merit Scholarship and to learn about their academic potential in relation to other sophomores and juniors.
 The test is administered in the fall either at Zion or at a partner school.
 Submission of the testing fee is required for those students electing to take the test.

-This test is required by the state of Michigan as part of the Michigan Merit Exam.
-Additionally, most colleges in Michigan and across the country require this test (or the ACT) for admission.
-11th graders will take the SAT at no cost as part of the Michigan Merit Exam.
+Most colleges in Michigan and across the country require this test (or the ACT) for admission.
+11th graders will take the SAT at no cost at Zion each spring.
 Students wishing to better his or her score on the SAT will need to register to retake the test at their own expense.
 Registration materials are available in the school office.

 This test is similar to the SAT and can be an alternate test used for college admission.
 Registration materials are available in the school office.